One of Ohio's Top-Rated Bankruptcy Attorneys,

 Different Rules Apply to Luxury Goods and Services

-The luxury goods and services rule only applies if you are charging the goods or services on credit cards.
+More cash advance bankruptcy mistakes happen with luxury goods.
+The luxury goods and services rule only applies if you are charging the goods or services to a credit card.

 When you’re thinking about bankruptcy and looking into the different options for debt relief, think about your recent charges or cash advances and ask your attorney about them.
 It’s very helpful to get the advice of a certified specialist in this area to avoid being sued in your bankruptcy.

-Richard West is trained, and certified and experienced in all debt relief options.
+Richard West is trained, certified, and experienced in all debt relief options.
 He’ll make sure you know what not to do, as well.
+Get a free bankruptcy consultation today.

 Share This Article